 Finally—and this is huge—the proposed law forbids any other development and impact fees relating to ADU construction.
 In the past, some cities charged exorbitant D&I fees for ADUs.
 In California, they could run anywhere from $13,000 to as high as $40,000.
 That put the projects out of reach for many homeowners.

-If you’re curious about whether you’ll be able to build an ADU on your lot, check your address here and we’ll send some free planning tools.
+If you’re curious about whether you’ll be able to build an ADU on your lot, check your address here.

 Can you rent your ADU in New York?